-Under normal circumstances, the County will undertake a plan assessment every 10 years to determine if a full review is required, as per the County Plan.
+Under normal circumstances, the The County will undertake a plan assessment every 10 years to determine if a full review is required, as per the Municipal Development Plan County Plan.
+However, the Conrich Area Structure Plan is located within a Joint Planning Area identified in the Calgary Metropolitan Region Growth Plan, and outcomes from joint planning may require updates to this Plan in an earlier timeframe.
 However, if the rate and extent of development were to change dramatically, the County may initiate a review earlier than 10 years.

-- 28.24 The County may consider periodic review and occasional amendment of the Conrich Area Structure Plan in accordance with the County Plan, County policy, and the Municipal Government Act. - 28.25 The Conrich Area Structure Plan shall be subject to an assessment and possible review every 10 years.
+- 28.29 The County may consider periodic review and occasional amendment of the Conrich Area Structure Plan in accordance with the Municipal Development Plan County Plan, County policy, and the Municipal Government Act, and the Calgary Metropolitan Region Growth Plan. - 28.30 The Conrich Area Structure Plan shall be subject to an assessment and possible review every 10 years subject to Administration recommendations and Council direction.